YonaBenReuven/socket.io-react/README.md

 #### useStateOn

-hook that listens to event and sets the state on the event;
+hook that combines useState and useOn: it listens to event and sets the state on the event;

 **parameters:**